Fade2D Documentation pages v2.16.8

 Parameters

-aHandlesis an empty array with size n where pointers to the inserted points will be stored by Fade
+aHandlesAn empty array of size n where pointers to the inserted points will be stored by Fade.

 Note